 After the age of 30, a man's testosterone levels naturally begin to decrease.
 This regression is usually gradual and spread out over the rest of his life.
 In some cases though, the levels drop rapidly, which leads to a host of symptoms.
 Some of these may include:

-Low testosterone in relation to the testes can occur due to a number of reasons:
+Low testosterone in the testes can occur due to several reasons:

 The first test your doctor will likely perform is a check to determine where your testosterone levels are at.
 In some cases, they may already be dangerously low before any of the more serious symptoms have become apparent.

-Treatment can include testosterone replacement or stimulation of the pituitary gland to in order to re-establish normal production.
+Treatment can include testosterone replacement or stimulation of the pituitary gland to re-establish normal production.
 A low testosterone doctor may also monitor your hormone levels and additionally track how your testosterone is processed.